 Across the developed world a great deal of us takes our food supply for granted.
 We have ample choice, supermarkets shelves are stocked full and a simple click later we’ll receive whatever our budget can afford delivered to our homes the next day.
-Given that we all will recognise at some point food needlessly going into the bin, why should we recycle food waste?
+Given that we all will recognize at some point food needlessly going into the bin, why should we recycle food waste?

-Whether it is the UK, the USA or China, too many people are carelessly tossing food waste into the bin.
+Whether it is the UK, the USA, or China, too many people are carelessly tossing food waste into the bin.
 The Waste and Resources Action Programme (WRAP) 2015 Report clearly indicates what is happening.

-In 2015, in the UK alone, we threw away £13 billion worth of food while household food waste totalled 7.3 million tonnes.
+In 2015, in the UK alone, we threw away £13 billion worth of food while household food waste totaled 7.3 million tonnes.
 However, what is alarming is that 4.4 million tonnes of that was completely avoidable and 60% of it could have been eaten.

 Further, in recent years, more people have become aware of the problems food waste causes.
 Much of this has been driven by the media and even celebrity chefs and so, more is being done to reduce and recycle food waste and raise awareness.

 The stats are alarming yet improvements are happening.
 Between 2007 and 2012, household food waste saw a drop of 15%.
 Along with this, there was a 21% drop in avoidable food waste.

 What is disappointing is that the food industry did not make the same strides1.
 Between 2012 and 2015, it failed to reduce food waste by the 5% it had committed to.

 Check our list of more food waste facts here.

 We all need to do our bit to reduce, reuse and recycle.
 Many of us will be actively avoiding single-use plastic and ensuring we sort packaging waste into the recycling bin.
 Meanwhile, we shouldn’t neglect food waste.
 Or take our food for granted4 Therefore, here are some of the main reasons why we should recycle food waste.